The Divergence of any twice-differentiable vector field’s Curl is identically zero:

 Three identities involving second-order operations:

 The first two are “identically zero” identities; the third reduces double-curl to gradient-of-divergence minus Laplacian.
-Together they cover every second-order combination of on scalar or vector fields.
+Between them they cover every second-order combination of on scalar or vector fields.